 4. Integrate into your practice

-Building your online payment forms in-house has its advantages that you should consider:
+Building your online payment forms in-house has advantages that you should consider as well.
+These include:

-- Control – The more control you have over the development, the more you can tailor the solution to your business.
-In building your own online payment form solution, you can customize its functionality to your liking.
+- Control: The more control you have over development, the more you can tailor the solution to your business.
+When building your own online payment form solution, you can customize functionality directly to your needs.

-- Feel – While you are able to customize your online payment forms using certain third party solutions, you can design your in-house forms any way you like, ensuring they match the feel and flow of the rest of your website.
+- Feel: While you are able to customize your certain third-party solutions, you can design your in-house forms any way you like, ensuring they match the feel and flow of the rest of your website.

-- Flexibility – If you eventually want to expand your online payment functionality into a shopping cart, you will already have a lot of the pieces in place from implementing the online payment forms.
-Again, since it’s your code, you can revise and update as needed.
+- Flexibility: If you eventually want to expand your online payment functionality into a shopping cart, you will already have many of the pieces in place from implementing the online payment forms.
+Again, because it’s your code, you can revise and update as needed.